dylanoli/blip-desk-scheduler/README.md

     "schedulerMessage": "scheduler message"
 }
 ```
-**TIPS:** You can use the "schedulerMessage" variable to get a message to show in a block.
+**TIPS:** You can use the "schedulerMessage" variable to get a message to show attendance work times in a block.

 ## 🤖Bot Exemple
 We have a exemple bot that you can use with base project. he already has the scripts to handle with workTime variable to management of attending work times.